Human–wildlife conflict

-Human–wildlife conflict (HWC) refers to the negative interactions between human and wild animals, with undesirable consequences both for people and their resources, on the one hand, and wildlife and their habitats on the other (IUCN 2020).
-HWC, caused by competition for natural resources between human and wildlife, influences human food security and the well-being of both humans and animals.
+Human–wildlife conflict (HWC) refers to the negative interactions between humans and wild animals, with undesirable consequences both for people and their resources on the one hand, and wildlife and their habitats on the other.
+HWC, caused by competition for natural resources between human and wildlife, influences human food security and the well-being of both humans and other animals.
 In many regions, the number of these conflicts has increased in recent decades as a result of human population growth and the transformation of land use.

 HWC is a serious global threat to sustainable development, food security and conservation in urban and rural landscapes alike.
 In general, the consequences of HWC include: crop destruction, reduced agricultural productivity, competition for grazing lands and water supply, livestock predation, injury and death to human, damage to infrastructure, and increased risk of disease transmission among wildlife and livestock.